sykhangdha/mangareader-wp/README.md

 # MangaStarter Rewritten
 The final release of the mangastarter rework has been released.
 No further changes planned.
+Any additional changes/extensions for the wordpress theme will be available from my personal site http://skyha.decentrealizedweb.xyz/

 [DEMO HERE
 ](http://skyreader.decentrealizedweb.xyz/)